Geography KS3 | Years 7 to 8

 Dangerous Places

-The dangerous places of our planet!
+The most dangerous places on our planet!
 These range from Chernobyl in Ukraine, the Mexican-USA border, Detroit in the USA, Cape Town in South Africa and Rio de Janeiro in Brazil.

 Assessment Details